 Because of this, the state takes these kinds of charges very seriously and will strive to make sure that you receive the harshest punishments possible.
 These include but are not limited to fines, restitution to the store owner, and even jail time.
 Those convicted of the most serious shoplifting charges can end up in prison for 12 years!
 And, of course, there is the fact that a conviction means you will have a permanent criminal record to deal with for the rest of your life.
+This highlight the importance of knowing steps to protect yourself while applying for jobs with a criminal record, ensuring you’re prepared for the challenges ahead.
 This is something that can make previously easy things become suddenly difficult, such as finding a place to live, getting a job to support yourself, or qualifying for a loan.
 The cards will start to stack against you, and you will need to hire a shoplifting attorney.

-That’s why it’s vital that you contact an experienced Denver shoplifting attorney like Kevin Cahill as soon as possible.
+That’s why it’s vital that you contact an experienced shoplifting attorney like Kevin Cahill as soon as possible.
 With a knowledgeable attorney on your side, you can greatly increase your chances of getting a positive outcome.
-Mr. Cahill has handled all kinds of shoplifting cases, and he understands that there are always two sides to every story and extenuating circumstances that come into play.
+Mr. Cahill has handled all kinds of shoplifting cases, understanding that there are often complexities beyond just the accusation, like the common reasons people shoplift, and that extenuating circumstances can come into play.

 In order to fight back against your retail theft charges and protect your rights, it’s important that you understand exactly what the charges mean.